DuskingDawn/KidneyNet/README.md

 Open a web browser and go to http://localhost.
 ```
 ## Report
-A doc named 'Report' has been attached which showcases the results and the whole process of this project.
+A doc named 'KidneyNET Doc' has been attached which showcases the results and the whole process of this project.

 ## Contact
 Feel free to reach out if you have any questions or want to connect: